tinymce/tinymce-docs/enterprise/premium-skins-and-icon-packs/index.md

 - jam

 ### Self hosted usage instructions
-If you are using a self hosted version of TinyMCE you need to log in to your account and download the skins and icons pack from the download page.
-(NEED INFO)
+If you are using a self hosted version of TinyMCE you need to log in to your account and download enterprise bundle from the download page.
+All skins and icons are included in the package so you just need to update the `tinymce.init` config as outlined above.

-To use the icons, follow the instructions in the icon option

 ### Examples
 Below are some recommended combinations of skins and icons